Commodity Futures Trading Commission.

 A. Removing Reliance on or Reference to Credit Ratings To Limit How Registrants Might Deposit Customer Funds

 As noted above, after completing the required review of Commission regulations for references to or reliance on credit ratings, two instances were identified where credit ratings were used to help limit how registrants might handle customer funds.
 Commission regulations 1.49 and 30.7, which were written to mirror one another, both include a reference to credit ratings.
 The Commission is proposing to remove those references to credit ratings from both 30.7 and 1.49.
-The Commission's proposal to remove the reference to credit ratings from regulation 30.7 is being published elsewhere in today's Federal Register.
+The Commission's proposal to remove the reference to credit ratings from regulation 30.7 is Start Printed Page 67256being published elsewhere in today's Federal Register.

 1. Commission Regulation 1.49